Human-Centered Design Definition

 What is the 5E Framework?

-An introduction to the 5E Framework and related experience design frameworks, including the Compelling Experiences Framework
+An introduction to the 5E Framework and related experience design frameworks, including the Compelling Experiences Framework and Service Blueprint

 Experience design frameworks provide structured ways to understand, analyze, and improve the experiences that people have with products, services, and organizations.
-The 5E Framework—created by ID alum Ben Jacobson of Conifer Research—is among the most widely used, defining five phases that any participant moves through: Entice, Enter, Engage, Exit, and Extend.
+The 5E Framework—created by Ben Jacobson of Conifer Research—is among the most widely used, defining five phases that any participant moves through: Entice, Enter, Engage, Exit, and Extend.

-The 5E Framework is closely related to the Compelling Experiences Framework, introduced by Larry Keeley through his work at Doblin and ID, which maps similar phases while also identifying the attributes that make an experience compelling.
-The Institute of Design has been connected to the development and dissemination of both.
+The 5E Framework is closely related to the Compelling Experiences Framework, introduced by Larry Keeley through his work at Doblin, now part of Deloitte Digital, which maps similar phases while also identifying the attributes that make an experience compelling.

 The 5E Framework